lorran-mariuba/inheritance2/README.md

 # Inheritance - Override and Super
-This little project show some examples about how de Override and super works in subclass.
+This little project show some examples about how the Override and super works in subclass.

 Technologies
 -------------------------------------